Any interior designer will tell you that thoughtfully chosen and skillfully made curtains really do make a room.

 The new generation curtain fabric and lining is call ‘triple weave’, its so much better than coated fabric.

 As everyone has experienced, the first thing to fail with curtains is the marriage between the fabric and the coating.

 This failure results in light filtering through the worn or damaged patches of coating on the back of the curtains – looking atrocious.

 Triple weave on the other hand is made by weaving a black thread between the front and the back thread, the black middle layer creates the block out effect without coating the fabric.

 The result is a fabric that drapes beautifully and being 100% polyester, its washable & doesn’t shrink.

-Most fabrics used for the hotel industry further North are just about all triple weave curtain fabric or lined in triple weave now as mould has become such a health issue and the curtains must be launderable.
+The fabrics used now for the hotel industry further North are just about all triple weave curtain fabric or lined in triple weave as mould has become such a health issue and the curtains must be launderable.

 The options for what the curtains actually hang from are: a basic track or a decorative track.

 Both these options need to be able to stand up to our salt air conditions so are powder coated aluminium, we also only use stainless steel screws as anything else will definitely rust.

 If you have square set ceilings, ceiling fixed tracks looks fantastic as it give the room height and being white, just blend into the ceiling.
 Below at Beach on Sixth, Maroochydore.